jun637/XRPL_Wallet_Integration_Girin/README.md

 ### SendTransaction

-Below is an example of how to send a transaction to XRPL, TheRootNetwork.
-For detailed response, please check the XRPL, EVM specs in WalletConnect V2.
+Below is an example of how to send a transaction to XRPL.
+For detailed response, please check the XRPL specs in WalletConnect V2.

 ```ts
 'use client';